Learn more about Rammed Earth.

 Q: Cold joints and shrinkage cracks, do they affect the structural integrity?

-A: Rammed earth is imperfect, and some believe this is part of the beauty of it.
+A: Rammed earth is imperfect, and some believe this is what makes it so beautiful.
 Some visual imperfections may include shrinkage cracking and cold joints.
 Shrinkage cracks are non-structural and are part of the curing process; as rammed earth cures, moisture evaporates from the walls causing them to shrink and slightly crack.
 Some people may notice cold joints in the product and may mistake it for a structural deformity.
 Cold joints form when the lower portion of the wall is finished and must cure for a length of time.
 After the lower section of the wall is cured and the construction is commenced for the next section (above the cured section), a cold joint can be seen between the two sections.
 This joint is not a structural deformity and does not effect the integrity of the product.